 It wasn’t until I’d spent 3 years away at Southampton and in Finland that I realised just how great Plymouth was.
 I’d worked out that living by the sea is possibly the greatest thing in the world, and sure London is great, but nothing beats the slower pace of life, listening to the waves hitting the shore and grabbing an ice cream by the sea, even on the rainiest and windiest day of the year.

-Just because I love Plymouth SO much, I teamed up with Watchshop to unbox Plymouth for the day, documenting it with a series of photos and a vlog.
-There is sooo many things to get up to in Plymouth, so I crammed together a few of my favourite places and things to do that should definitely be on your list to complete if you're ever in my home town <3
+Just because I love Plymouth SO much, I teamed up with Watchshop to Unbox The City of Plymouth for the day, documenting it with a series of photos and a vlog.
+There is sooo many things to get up to in Plymouth, so I crammed together a few of my favourite places and things to do that should definitely be on your list to complete if you’re ever in my home town <3

 The first stop of the day was Mount Edgecumbe.
 This will forever be my favourite place to head to in Plymouth, with a 5 minute ferry trip from Stonehouse to Cornwall, it’s like a secret escape from reality for the day, and I love it.